 To use this service, you can submit items at Goldsmiths' Hall by post or courier, or in person.
 This work is then undertaken by our partners in Sheffield.

 To keep pace with the evolving needs of the modern jewellery and silversmithing industries, we are constantly developing our portfolio of expert laboratory services.

 Assaying is the analysis of a metal article's composition.
-To do this we use a variety of techniques, some ancient and some modern:
+This is a destructive test where a physical sample is taken from the piece and tested.
+We do this using a variety of techniques, some ancient and some modern:

 - Gold cupellation - A 2000 year old small refining process where the pure gold portion of a gold alloy is separated from the base metals in order to calculate the % gold content overall.
 The process involves collection of the precious metals in Lead, removal of the base metals by oxidation and then separation of the silver by dissolution in Nitric Acid to leave the gold at the end.

 - Silver titration - Analysis of the pure silver portion within a silver alloy of > 700ppt by means of an acid/base titration.
 This involves dissolution of the silver alloy in Nitric Acid, addition of Sodium Chloride to precipitate Silver Chloride and subsequent calculation of the pure silver content based on the volumes used and the sample weights.

 - Inductively Coupled Plasma Optical Emission Spectroscopy - Platinum and palladium are analysed using a technique called ICP-OES.
 This involves dissolution of the sample in a strong acid reagent, Aqua Regia, in order to form an analyte that contains all the elements of interest.
 The solution is then introduced into a high energy plasma source which is able to excite the atoms of each element such that they give off UV and visible light radiation at certain wavelengths.
 With this information we can identify the particular element and quantify it by its intensity.

 Gold and Silver Assays take typically 5 working days.